typerhextml/typerhext/README.md

 TyperHext is a markup language designed to be as powerful as HTML and as simple as Markdown.

+> [!CAUTION]
-**Note:** This is still in development and not ready to use yet, but it will be soon!
+> This is still in development and not ready to use yet, but it will be soon!

 ## Basic syntax